DecentralizedAmateurPagingNetwork/Update-Check/README.md

 # Update-Check
-Simple PHP script which checks for Core / Web updates
+Simple PHP script which checks for Core / Web updates.